- Lord Livesey's Bluestocking

 - An Inconvenient Companion

 Martha Farfield was companion and housekeeper to Lady Dunham.
-Her life would be complete if it was not for the interference of Lord Dunham’s man of business, Charles Anderton.
-At every opportunity he undermines her and causes annoyance, Martha cannot control her anger when in his company.
+Her life would be complete if it was not for the interference of Lord Dunham’s man of business.

 Laura Atkinson is on the run.
 She was a prostitute for Baron Kersal and knew about his illegal activity.
 When the Baron’s trial collapses and the others involved in the scheme start to go missing, Laura realises her life is in danger.
 She seeks out the only man that she has ever trusted, the only man she thinks can keep her safe.